a BIT ABOUT ME

 I believe stories are culture-making and that books are the container for lived art.
 More importantly, I believe that when marginalized voices step into their narrative power, culture shifts.

 For too long, writers have been told to shrink, to simplify, soften, tidy, or make themselves easier to digest.
-Especially women.
-Especially queer writers.
-Especially anyone whose lived experience disrupts the dominant narrative.
+Especially women, queer writers, and anyone whose lived experience disrupts the dominant narrative.

-I’m not interested in shrinking, and I’m certainly not interested in helping you shrink.
+I’m not interested in shrinking, and I’m definitely not interested in helping you shrink.
 I am also not here to “fix” your writing, make you sound polite, marketable, or safe.

-I’m here to sit with you in the places where your story feels too big, too honest, too complicated—the places you were taught to quiet—and help you shape that truth into something clear, confident, and deeply resonant.
+I’m here to sit with you in the places where your work feels too big, too honest, or too complicated—the places you were taught to hush—and help you shape that truth into something clear, confident, and fiercely resonant.

 I help people write the book they needed ten years ago because I needed those books too.

-I’m the publisher at Unsolicited Press, a fiercely independent press committed to ethical publishing and elevating underrepresented voices, not exploiting them.
+I’m the publisher at Unsolicited Press, a fiercely independent press committed to ethical publishing and elevating underrepresented voices.
+The press is a place where I bring people together into community and truly believe that we should be working together to champion every poem, story, and essay.

 I’m a firstborn daughter and a Leo, which means I’ve spent a lifetime navigating expectations, breaking inherited patterns, and choosing to lead rather than wait for permission.
 Life is full of narrative tension; I am intimately familiar with the creative, emotional, and feminist labor of holding onto your voice in environments that don’t always reflect or support it.
 (If anything, it’s made me better at helping writers trust themselves.)